boyan-boyanov/FullStackProject/README.md

 ### This project utilizes the following technologies:

-- Vanilla JavaScript: The project leverages vanilla JavaScript for frontend development.
+- **Vanilla JavaScrip**t: The project leverages vanilla JavaScript for frontend development.
-- Node.js: The project utilizes Node.js as the server-side runtime environment.
+- **Node.js**: The project utilizes Node.js as the server-side runtime environment.
-- MongoDB: The project integrates MongoDB as the database for data storage.
+- **MongoDB**: The project integrates MongoDB as the database for data storage.
-- Express: The project employs Express as the web application framework for Node.js.
+- **Express**: The project employs Express as the web application framework for Node.js.

 The combination of these technologies enables the development of a full-stack web application with client-side interactivity, server-side logic, data persistence, and RESTful API implementation.
 &nbsp;